SUCCEED Equine Fecal Blood TestThis page contains information on SUCCEED Equine Fecal Blood Test for veterinary use.

 The SUCCEED FBT is a fecal occult blood test.
 It is designed to detect blood components in feces that may be indicative of underlying pathologic conditions.
 This makes the SUCCEED FBT a qualitative test for the presence and location of gastrointestinal injury.
 It is not a quantitative test.

-Albumin may be present at the site of injury absent whole blood.
-Thus a positive test A reflects injury equivalent to grade 1 or higher ulceration in the hindgut.
-Hemoglobin is only present with whole blood.
-Therefore, a positive test H reflects injury equivalent to grade 2 or higher ulceration anywhere in the GI tract.
+Albumin may be present at the site of injury absent whole blood: thus a positive test A reflects ANY injury in the hindgut (i.e. caudal to the Common Bile Duct).
+Hemoglobin is only present with whole blood: therefore, a positive test H reflects injury producing whole blood ANYWHERE in the GI tract.

 Equine albumin and hemoglobin in feces may arise from a variety of conditions, including but not limited to:

 ● Protein-losing enteropathy (PLE)

 ● Lesions caused by hard particles of feed or other ingested material

 Equine GI lesions - including petechiation and parasite pits - may bleed lightly or intermittently, so a test result may be negative even when disease is present.
 And because blood components may be non-uniformly distributed in a fecal dropping, negative readings may occasionally be obtained from a fecal sample of an unhealthy horse.